IVSoftware/dictionary-button/README.md

     {
         InitializeComponent();

-        // ANY view can add its commands into the static dictionary.
+        // ANY view or type can preload its commands into the static dictionary.
         DictionaryCommandButton.Commands["Main.Up"] = DisplayUp;
         DictionaryCommandButton.Commands["Main.Down"] = DisplayDown;
         DictionaryCommandButton.Commands["Main.Left"] = DisplayLeft;